H4HWV2011/msjarvis-public-docs/thesis/31-mountainshares-and-infrastructure.md

 - a **knowledge and commons infrastructure layer**;
 - a set of **retrieval corpora and services** about MountainShares and Commons;
 - a **gateway** that exposes those corpora for governed use inside Ms. Allis.

+Within this architecture, MountainShares is also framed conceptually as a **civic energy ledger**: citizens are treated as embodied sources of civic energy whose charitable acts, mutual‑aid work, and local knowledge contributions could be recorded as governed transactions over time, place, and person.
+In this chapter, those ledgers exist only as design commitments and partially wired infrastructure; live valuation or circulation of that energy as a public currency lies outside the current scope.

 It is **not** claimed to be: